-- Harry PotterTM trading card game: Match loss - Pokemon® trading card game: The player sets aside one additional prize card from the top of his or her deck.
-Then the opponent takes a prize card. - MLBTM ShowdownTM sports card game: The member with the highest point value on the manager's team is ejected.
-(If there is a tie for highest point value, the manager chooses which team member is ejected.) - NFL Showdown sports card game: Match loss - WCWTM NitroTM card game: Match loss - X-MenTM trading card game: Match loss
+• MLBTM ShowdownTM sports card game: The member with the highest point value on the manager's team is ejected.
+(If there is a tie for highest point value, the manager chooses which team member is ejected.)

 40. REPEAT OFFENSES

 The recommended penalty for the first offense is listed in the "Penalty" portion of each infraction.
 For the second offense of the same infraction, the next highest penalty is recommended.
 Note that this increase of penalty does not take into consideration the penalties assigned to other RELs, but instead follows the order of: